zhangzhics/CITS5503_Sem2/README.md

 ### AWS Resource Usage Rules for Labs

+Students will be provided with AWS login credentials upon the end of **Week 1**.
 To ensure fair access to shared AWS resources and avoid unnecessary costs, all students must follow the resource management rules below when walking through their labs:

 * When starting Lab 1, students must use their student number to identify their assigned AWS region in the provided region table (also in Lab 1).
 All AWS resources must be created in the assigned region.
 * After a lab is completed, its AWS resources must be **deleted/terminated manually from the AWS management console by students**.